sawyerthemiller/lyrix/README.md

 The timing in the JSON file is formated so: (m:s:ms)

 ## Sample files and necessary downloads
-**Before running LYRIX, you must install ** *termcolor* ** via pip or the coloring function will not work** Template files will be available for download soon.
+**Before running LYRIX, you must install *termcolor* via pip or the coloring function will not work** Template files will be available for download soon.

 ## Scratch version
-No python?
-No problem.
 The files will be available for play on scratch soon.
+The link to the scratch project will be available soon.